Choose your cookie preferences

 Temporary vs. additional impound insurance

-There are primarily two ways to insure your car in order to get it back from an impound: additional cover to your usual policy, or temporary impound insurance.
+There are primarily two ways to insure your car in order to get it back from an impound: additional cover to your usual policy, or temporary impound insurance (like Cuvva's impound cover).

 Additional cover acts as an add-on to your existing annual policy, providing the necessary cover to retrieve your vehicle.
 It's worth checking with your insurer if impound cover is already included in your standard policy, or if it can be added on.